lbryio/lbry.tech/documents/resources/regtest-setup.md

 To stop the network, run `lbrynet-cli daemon_stop`, `lbryum daemon stop`, and kill the `lbryum-server` process and stop lbrycrd by `lbrycrdd-cli stop`.
 If you want to use your wallet and the official servers again, backup the new regtest wallet, and replace it with your own.

 ## Note 1
-You need to generate a few blocks everytime you make a new transaction in the form of send, receive, claim, update, publish, support, tip etc. for it to show up in the daemon and lbryum etc.
+You need to generate a few blocks every time you make a new transaction in the form of send, receive, claim, update, publish, support, tip, etc. for it to show up in the daemon and lbryum, etc.

 ## Note 2
 If something goes wrong and you get a "Block not found" error, remember to delete `/var/lbryum-server` before trying again.